As much as I want to see everything through the memories of my own teen years, they’ve got ideas of their own.

 I found this utterly baffling and promised myself to give this some serious thought.

-Upon reflection, one inalienable truth became apparent: My teens are not me.
-The second inalienable truth was that it bugged me.
+Upon reflection, two inalienable truths became apparent: First, my teens are not me.
+Second, this first truth bugged me.

 How can you not want to go to ballgames?
 How can you not want more friends?
 But it was clear that I was viewing their lives through the prism of my own life experiences.